fionakaoooo/brandmind/README.md

-# BrandMind: Multi-Agentic Framework for Brand Identity
+# Brandmind: Building a multi-agentic framework for brand identity

-**DS-UA 301: Generative AI — NYU, Spring 2026**
+**DS-UA 301 Spring 2026**
 Sylvia Zhang · Helen Wei · Fiona Kao

 ---

 ## Overview

-BrandMind is a multi-agent LLM system that takes a natural language brand description and outputs a complete brand identity starter kit — font pairings, color palette, and brand tone/voice — with design reasoning.
+Brandmind is a multi-agent LLM system that takes a natural language brand description and outputs a complete brand identity starter kit, including font pairings, color palette, and brand tone/voice — with design reasoning.
 Built with LangGraph, GPT-4o, and structured function calling against real typography and color datasets.

 ---